FreeRTOS/iot-reference-stm32u5/README.md

    Press `Enter` then paste the contents of the PEM public key file `ecdsasigner-pub-key.pem` into the terminal.
    Press `Enter` again.
-   Devie should successfully provision the public key used to verify the digital signature.
+   Device should successfully provision the public key used to verify the digital signature.

 `ota_signer_pub` is the label used to refer to the code signing key during verification of the firmware update.

-6. Create a signing profile in AWS to sign the firmware image
+6. Create a signing profile in AWS to sign the firmware image.

 ```
 aws signer put-signing-profile --profile-name <your profile name> --signing-material certificateArn=<certificate arn created in step 4> --platform AmazonFreeRTOS-Default --signing-parameters certname=ota_signer_pub